glasswalk3r/cpan-openbsd-smoker/README.md

 Finally, make sure you are in the same directory where the `Vagranfile` is located and hit `vagrant up`.

+After provisioning, all users including (including vagrant and root) have the password setup to "vagrant".
+You might want to change that latter.

 ### On going usage

 After initial provisioning, you will want to start your smoker with